jaime-garvey/dsml-study-guide/Machine Learning.md

 Pruning - take off nodes to generalize/prevent overfitting and improve performance

-#### Variations
+#### Variations/Methods
-1. Ensemble - using multiple trees
+Ensemble - using multiple trees
-	a.
-Bagging (Bootstrap Aggregating) - take randomly sampled subsets of training set (with replacement); Find different splits for each tree; predicts class that was choosen the most
+1. Bagging (Bootstrap Aggregating) - take randomly sampled subsets of training set (with replacement); Find different splits for each tree; predicts class that was choosen the most
 2. Random Forests - using bagging but choose sqrt(n_features); then finds best split amoung those features; predicts class with majority vote (but can use weighted vote)
+3.

 </p>
 </details>